ryanwang520/api-docs/source/includes/_authentication.md

 > Make sure to replace `**your_api_key_here**` with your API key.

 HappyScribe uses API keys to allow access to the API.
-You can register a new API key by logging in and going to [settings](https://www.happyscribe.co/users/edit)
+You can get your API key by logging in and going to [settings](https://www.happyscribe.co/users/edit)

-HappyScribe expects for the API key to be included in all API requests to the server in a header that looks like the following:
+HappyScribe expects the API key to be included in all API requests to the server in a header that looks like the following:

 `Authorization: Bearer **your_api_key_here**"`